 “It’s really disappointing and frustrating to come out in the first run.
 I would have so liked to put two good runs down,” Pianta said.

 O’Sullivan said: “We’re a team and we’re sticking together.
 It wasn’t our day today but we’ll keep working.

 “I feel so proud to help Shaun get here.
 That was our goal four years ago, and we’ve had some massive hurdles.
-But through those tough times we were always confident and always focused,” O’Sullivan said.
+But through those tough times, we were always confident and always focussed.

 “We dug deep – I’m super impressed with this guy right here,” he added, before turning to hug Pianta, who lost most of his sight when a superbug in Bali, Indonesia, attacked his optic nerve.

 His family from Western Australia were by his side then and were with him again today in Korea.

 “It means the world to me that they’re here – ever since I lost my vision 10 years ago, they’ve been there with me on the rollercoaster through all my ups and downs,” 29-year-old Pianta said.

 “They helped put me back together when I was broken.
 Here they are at the main event – it’s really cool.”

 Standing class skier Jonty O’Callaghan was the fifth DNF for Australia after the first slalom run today.
 He returns to Melbourne University and his Bachelor of Arts degree later this month.

 Meantime, he will reflect on his first Paralympic Games.